 However, there are two main challenges with this pricing model.
 Ray Rike sums them up as:

-• Forecast management: “How does the vendor accurately predict the usage?”
+- Forecast management: “How does the vendor accurately predict the usage?”

-• Customer reaction to overuse: “When [the user] exceeds their projected usage levels and has not adequately budgeted for the actual usage levels.”
+- Customer reaction to overuse: “When [the user] exceeds their projected usage levels and has not adequately budgeted for the actual usage levels.”

 If you adopt this model, you have to consider both of those elements as well as all of the other dynamic market factors that affect demand.
 Many software companies use this model, and it’s long been the standard for utility companies.

-Considerations when selecting a pricing model
+Considerations when selecting the right pricing model and strategy

 With so many pricing options, it can be hard to even know where to start.
 Ultimately, there is no one-size-fits-all solution.
-The best pricing strategy varies based on your business model and goals.
+The best subscription billing pricing strategy varies based on your business model and goals.

 A small business providing consultancy services to a handful of clients, for example, may have a vastly different pricing structure than a manufacturer who sells millions of products to millions of people.
 Similarly, SaaS companies need to use a different pricing structure than companies that focus on tangible products or traditional services.